Permission Sets

 Allow or Deny Policy

-Click Add Allow Policy or Add Deny Policy, and configure the following fields:
+Click Add Allow Policy or Add Deny Policy and complete the following fields:

 Click Save to create the Permission Set.